Dead Forever: Live at Sphere: Future

 Following the residency's first leg, rhythm guitarists Bob Weir expressed interest in returning to Sphere for future performances.

 Weir also expressed interest in releasing recordings from the residency in the form of a virtual reality film.

 On May 21, 2025, following the conclusion of the residency's second leg, the band announced they would play three concerts in August 2025 at San Francisco's historic Golden Gate Park to commemorate the Grateful Dead's 60th anniversary.
 The concert series featured special guest performance from Billy Strings, Sturgill Simpson (as his alter ego Johnny Blue Skies), the Trey Anastasio Band, and Grahame Lesh, the son of the late Phil Lesh.

 On October 23, 2025, the Grateful Dead's annual "Almanac" publication teased a potential return to Sphere in 2026 for a third leg of the residency.

+In January 2026, founding member Bob Weir died, making a third leg of the residency unlikely.